01mf02/jq-lang-spec/spec.typ

 == Concrete jq syntax <jq-syntax>

-Let us now go a level above HIR, namely concrete jq syntax, and show how to evaluate a jq program with the help of the semantics given in this text.
+Let us now go a level above HIR, namely a subset of actual jq syntax#footnote[ Actual jq syntax has a few more constructions to offer, including nested definitions, string interpolation, modules, etc.
+  However, these constructions can be transformed into semantically equivalent syntax as treated in this text.
+] as it is found in the wild, and show how to transform jq programs to HIR and to MIR.

 A _program_ is a (possibly empty) sequence of definitions, followed by a single filter `f`.
 A _definition_ has the shape `def x(x1; ...; xn): g;` or `def x: g`; where